Skip to main content

 1. Users: Asset holders who initiate transfers between Bitcoin and Bitlayer Network.

 2. Broker: Assists users in preparing deposits and withdrawals, including constructing initial transaction graphs and obtaining signatures from Attesters.
-Brokers directly interface with users, abstracting the complexity of the BitVM protocol and enabling seamless interaction
+Brokers directly interface with users, abstracting the complexity of the BitVM protocol and enabling seamless interaction.

 3. Attesting Committee: This is the same validator set from the rollup protocol.
 The committee elected for a specific Epoch N is responsible for pre-signing the transaction graphs for all bridge requests initiated within that epoch.